fywalter/fywalter.github.io/_pages/personal.md

 ---

 ## Recent readings
+- The Worlds I See - Feifei Li
 - Returning to Reims - Didier Eribon
 - Getting Things Done - David Allen
 - The Book of Why: The New Science of Cause and Effect - Judea Pearl